 Blackberry Ramble Table Runner Pattern

 Rich golds, blacks and deep burgundy reds I thought......
-So I pulled fabrics from my stash, trying out the combinations until I had a selection that worked with the original purple I started with. ( it's easy to loose track of the orignal plan lol )
+So I pulled fabrics from my stash, trying out the combinations until I had a selection that worked with the original purple I started with. ( it's easy to lose track of the original plan lol )

 Finding a background fabric for the applique proved a little tricky, everything I tried seemed wrong !
 Oh that happens to me all the time, then I had a light bulb moment.
 I had some solid fabrics that were left over's, who would have thought that dull grey would have looked so good.